hoangduytran/blender-manual/manual/grease_pencil/modifiers/generate/line_art.rst

    :Silhouette: Only generate lines from the silhouette of the source objects as a whole.
    :Individual Silhouette: Generate lines from the individual silhouettes of the source objects.

-.. _bpy.types.LineartGpencilModifier.use_crease:
+.. _bpy.types.GreasePencilLineartModifier.use_crease:

 Crease
    Generate strokes where the edge angle is small enough.

-   .. _bpy.types.LineartGpencilModifier.crease_threshold:
+   .. _bpy.types.GreasePencilLineartModifier.crease_threshold:

    Crease Threshold
       Angles smaller than this will be treated as creases.
       Crease angle priority: object line art crease override > line art default crease.

-.. _bpy.types.LineartGpencilModifier.use_intersection:
+.. _bpy.types.GreasePencilLineartModifier.use_intersection:

 Intersections
    Generate strokes where lines intersect between faces.

-.. _bpy.types.LineartGpencilModifier.use_material:
+.. _bpy.types.GreasePencilLineartModifier.use_material:

 Material Borders
    Generate strokes where the edge separates faces with different materials.

-.. _bpy.types.LineartGpencilModifier.use_edge_mark:
+.. _bpy.types.GreasePencilLineartModifier.use_edge_mark:

 Edge Marks
    Generate strokes from freestyle edge marks.

-.. _bpy.types.LineartGpencilModifier.use_loose:
+.. _bpy.types.GreasePencilLineartModifier.use_loose:

 Loose
    Generate strokes for edges that do not form a :term:`Face`.

-.. _bpy.types.LineartGpencilModifier.use_light_contour:
+.. _bpy.types.GreasePencilLineartModifier.use_light_contour:

 Light Contour
-   Generate light/shadow separation lines from a reference :ref:`Light Object <bpy.types.LineartGpencilModifier.light_contour_object>`.
+   Generate light/shadow separation lines from a reference :ref:`Light Object <bpy.types.GreasePencilLineartModifier.light_contour_object>`.

-.. _bpy.types.LineartGpencilModifier.use_shadow:
+.. _bpy.types.GreasePencilLineartModifier.use_shadow:

 Cast Shadow
    Project contour lines using a light source object.

 .. rubric:: Options

-.. _bpy.types.LineartGpencilModifier.use_overlap_edge_type_support:
+.. _bpy.types.GreasePencilLineartModifier.use_overlap_edge_type_support:

 Allow Overlapping Types
    Allow an edge to have multiple overlapping types.